mrocklin/blog/_posts/work/2018-11-27-uk-met-visit.md

 with their suite of open source tooling.

-Both of these groups are forward thinking, already use and appreciate the tools that we were talking about, and hope to leverage our presence evangelize what they've already been saying throughout the company.
-They need outside experts to provide external validation within the company; that's our job.
+Both of these groups are forward thinking, already use and appreciate the tools that we were talking about, and hope to leverage our presence to evangelize what they've already been saying throughout their institution.
+They need outside experts to provide external validation; that's our job.

 The goals for the early adopters are the following: